sopra-fs22-group-17/RaveWave-client/README.md

 - [styled-components](https://www.styled-components.com/docs)
   It removes the mapping between components and styles (i.e. external css files).
 This means that when you're defining your styles, you're actually creating a normal React component, that has your styles attached to it
 * [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) Declarative routing for React being a collection of navigational components that compose declaratively with your application.
+* [react-hooks](https://reactrouter.com/web/api/Hooks) Let's you access the state of the router and perform navigation from inside your components.